zaneris123/CoordinateOffset/README.md

 display in the F3 menu.
 But it is trivial for a player to add a mod that re-enables coordinates.

 **CoordinateOffset** is a plugin for Spigot and Paper servers that **applies an offset to every coordinate in packets between the server and client**.
-The result is that the client still sees the exact same world they would normally see.
-But if they press F3, the coordinates they see will **not** be their real coordinates.
+The player still sees the exact same world they would normally see.
+But no matter which mods they install, it is impossible for them to know their real coordinates.

 Features
 --------